-There are many reasons to go serverless and they are often discussed on the excellent Serverless Chats podcast hosted by Jeremy Daly and Rebecca Marshburn.
-So we were very interested to tune into their latest podcast with Chris Munns.
-We are big fans of Chris and all he has done at AWS to help the serverless community succeed, so we knew this episode was going to be great…and it didn’t disappoint.
+There are many reasons to install serverless.
+And they are discussed on Serverless Chats podcast hosted by Jeremy Daly and Rebecca Marshburn.
+We tuned into their podcast with Chris Munns.
+We are big fans of Chris and all he has done at AWS to help the serverless community succeed.
+This episode is great.

-We have been using the term ‘code is a liability‘ for a while now.
-It asks tech professionals to transition to ‘less building’ and deliver more on ‘business value’, which is hard for engineers to do as they naturally like to build!
+We use the term ‘code is a liability‘.
+It asks tech professionals to transition to ‘less building’.
+And deliver more on ‘business value’.
+This is hard for engineers to do as they naturally like to build!

-We believe that it is essential for your tech stack to evolve over time into a commodity.
-You need to switch your perspective to see that your system and the outcomes it delivers is the asset, and the underlying code is the liability.
-Instead of being continually buried in code, we believe that engineering teams should be focused on designing and delivering differentiating capabilities for the business and driving improvements on ‘time to value‘.
+It is essential for your tech stack to evolve into a commodity.
+You need to switch your perspective.
+And see that your system and the outcomes it delivers is the asset.
+The underlying code is the liability.
+Engineers should not be continually buried in code.
+Teams should design and deliver differentiating capabilities.
+And drive improvements on ‘time to value‘.

-In practice, this means engineering teams are implementing more managed services, more SaaS and more direct service integrations.
-By doing this, engineering teams are freeing up their time and intellectual resources as they will have less overall custom code liabilities to manage and lower operational burden to support.
+Engineering teams need to implement more managed services.
+And SaaS and direct service integrations.
+By doing this, they can free up their time and intellectual resources.
+And have less custom code liabilities to manage.
+And lower operational burden to support.

-Jeremy and Rachel cover the evolution of Serverless, developer advocacy and startup advice with Chris, but we wanted to highlight Chris’ views that align to our ‘code is a liability’ maxim:
+Jeremy and Rachel cover the evolution of Serverless, developer advocacy and startup advice with Chris.
+Chris’ views align to our ‘code is a liability’ maxim:

-- Amazon are going to build services to enable developers and operations people, so they do not have to build and run stuff themselves
+- Amazon are going to build services to enable developers and operations people.
+They do not have to build and run stuff themselves

-- Remove burden, remove operational toil or remove low hanging work
+- Remove burden, operational toil and low hanging work

-- Continued evolution of saying: how can we simplify this, how can we make this better for certain workloads in certain places?
+- Continued evolution.
+By saying: how can we simplify this and make this better for certain workloads in certain places?

-- The collective benefit of services being put together, and the direct outcome of agility and faster time to insanely reduced operational burden
+- The collective benefit of services being put together.
+And the direct outcome of agility and faster time to reduced operational burden

-- Finding ways to continue to reduce operational burden: more managed services/even less code to maintain and write.
-Then you’re immediately getting to spend so much more time on the product side, on delighting your customers, on delighting your leadership and all of that becomes a no brainer.
+- Finding ways to continue to reduce operational burden.
+With more managed services and even less code to maintain and write.
+You’re spending more time on the product side.
+And delighting your customers and leadership.
+It’s a no brainer.

 Evolution to Functionless

-With the continued evolution of Serverless, managed services, richer configuration options and more direct service to service integrations, we believe that the amount of custom lambda code liabilities start to reduce over time, leading to more of a ‘Functionless’ model.
+Serverless, managed services, richer configuration options and more direct service to service integrations continue to evolve.
+We believe custom lambda code liabilities start to reduce over time.
+This leads to a ‘Functionless’ model.

-For example, the recent announcement that AWS Step Functions Supports 200 AWS Services is a game changer!
-It adds massive direct power into the Step Functions managed service, with huge potential to help engineering teams evolve their solutions, rapidly integrate new capabilities, and remove large portions of custom code.
+The recent announcement that AWS Step Functions Supports 200 AWS Services is a game changer!
+It adds massive direct power into the Step Functions managed service.
+This has huge potential to help engineering teams evolve their solutions.
+And rapidly integrate new capabilities and remove large portions of custom code.